mipimipi/smsync/README.md

     With the command line option `--verbose` the progress is displayed in more detail, i.e. each file is displayed after it has been converted.

-1. After the synchronization is done, the current time is stored as `last_sync` in the configuration file.
+1. After the synchronization is done, a success message is displayed and the current time is stored as `last_sync` in the configuration file.

 In the example, the synchronization would convert such a master folder structure: